 To get started, identify where the relief valve shut off is.
 Usually, you can find it upon the cold water feed, which is on top of the water tank, on the right side where the inlet is.

 Once you’ve done this, take a look at the discharge tube to make sure that it’s attached firmly.
 Then, take a bucket and put it under the discharge tube.

 Now, pull the metal lever of the valve slightly, so that a small amount of the water—a quarter cup or so—discharges into the bucket.

 Finally, release the level so that it quickly snaps into the original position.
 If it doesn’t snap quickly into this original position, then your water heater valve isn’t working and needs to be replaced.

 When your water heater pressure relief valve isn’t functioning properly, it’s usually for one of two reasons.
 It either sticks so that it doesn’t properly open or close, or it has a leak, which means that it’s continually dripping, lowering your water pressure.

 If your valve is sticky, then it becomes stuck in a closed (downward) or open (extended position).
 If it’s closed, then the valve won’t be able to relieve the heat or pressure that builds up in the closed water heater system.
 There could be a rupture as a result.

 If it’s open, on the other hand, then it will continuously leak water, which could end up flooding your home.

 Sometimes, you can easily fix this problem by opening and closing the valve lever a few times.
 However, if it continues to stick, then you’ll need to replace it.

-Fixing a Leaky Valve
+Fixing a Pressure Relief Valve Leaking

 First, shut off your water heater.
 Wait for it to cool completely.
 Then, remove the valve and rethread it into the water tank opening.